PEPLabs/ANG-CL-LIFECYCLE/README.md

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+If this yields any errors, you might need to run `npm install`.
+Navigate to `http://localhost:4200/` to view the instructions for the lab.
 The app will automatically reload if you change any of the source files.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Once all tests are run, you will know you have completed the lab!

 ## Further help